George Meegan: Japan years

 Meegan lived in Kobe, Japan for most of the period between 1991 until 2010.
 He had met his wife, Yoshiko Matsumoto, in 1975 when he had to join a ship in Japan and so crossed from UK on the Trans-Siberian Railway.
 While hitchhiking to the ship in Kobe, George was picked up by Yoshiko, then they stayed in touch by mail for two years until he decided to break the long-distance hiking record held by David Kwan (18,500 miles).

 As he mapped a route, he wrote about his plan to Yoshiko.
 She was unhappily employed in an office and trying to escape a prearranged marriage.
 She flew to London thinking George's trip would be by bus, and was shocked to find it was to be on foot.
 Nevertheless, she joined Meegan on his first step from Tierra del Fuego in 1977 with nearly 20,000 miles to go to reach the arctic.

-Since neither could speak the other's language, they couldn’t hold a conversation during the walk.
+Since neither could speak the other's language, they could not hold a conversation during the walk.
 Just 300 yards and Yoshiko stopped, sat down on the mud strip road, and started to cry.
 He proclaimed, "Don’t worry, love, only another 19,000 miles to go!"
 Yoshiko changed her mind to continue when, shortly, an escaped convict pointed a revolver at her head.
 They escaped, and walked over three weeks to the Strait of Magellan, which separates Tierra del Fuego from the South American mainland.

 Once across, George calculated they must cover 1,200 miles in three months or be marooned by the snows in the Argentine winter.
 Once on the mainland, they agreed that Yoshiko would hitchhike ahead across the desolate plateaus.
 Each night she pitched camp and waited, until nearing the tent in the dark, George would shine his tiny flashlight, and she hers, at each other.
 There was a happy reunion each night, and they fell in love all the way up to Alaska.
 Pausing in Mendoza, Argentina, they married.